Conava/NAn/backend/README.md

 5. **MongoDB** (optional)
    - Install MongoDB locally or use a remote instance.
    - Ensure MongoDB is running if using local storage.
+   - Settings file must be updated with your unique MongoDB uri and password if not using the testing uri.

 ## Configuration